GGarenov/wizard-creatures/instructions.md

 //TO DO's
-- Map pages to navigation in oth LoggedIn and LoggedOut state
 - Add Creature model to mongoose
 - Implement All Posts Page
     - show each creature with image, name, species, description